 - F-Droid: an open-source app repository where you can find many apps not available on Google Play.
 If you install an app from F-Droid, you will be prompted when updates are available.
-Many great apps are available here, and all are open source.
+Many great apps are available here.

 - Aurora Store: a clone of the Google Play store.
 Aurora anonymously requests apps from Play, and installs them on your phone.
 No personally identifiable information is sent to Google.

 - GCam: an app based on the software for the cameras on the Pixel line of phones.
 GCam provides superior image processing, and is widely acknowledged as the best camera app.
-We block GCam in the firewall by default, just in case it tries to phone home.
 When taking photos in portrait mode, the Gallery app may not be able to open the photo directly from GCam since the gallery doesn’t quite know how to deal with the processing GCam does.
 There are two ways around this.
-You can either open the photo later in the gallery, after it has been processed, or you can install GalleryGo from Google.
-Note that you don’t need to actually use GalleryGo, and you can block internet access for it, but it installs libraries that will let you view GCam photos immediately.
+You can either open the photo later in the gallery, after it has been processed, or you can install the GalleryGo app from google.
+Note that you don’t need to actually use GalleryGo, and you can disable internet access for it, but it installs libraries that will let you view GCam photos immediately.

 For GrapheneOS, we pre-install the F-droid and Aurora app repositories.
 If you wish to install MicroG, you can find it on F-droid, or at microg.org.
 Note that MicroG will not have full functionality, but some apps will work ok without it.

 You can also install a sandboxed version of Google Play Services, which will allow you to run nearly all apps.
 This can be done from within the “Apps” app.
 Graphene promises that the sandbox will prevent google from learning all of the details of your device.